sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

-View Certificate
+Step 4: View Certificate
 +++++

 .. figure:: ../../../_assets/configuration/viewcertificate.PNG
    :alt: certificate
    :width: 45%

-Click on Details
+Step 5: Click on Details
 ++++++

 Click on ``Details`` option to see detailed information of certificate.